-Yearly it organises the Catherine Programme Summer School.
+Yearly the CPC organises the Catherine Programme Summer School.
 The aim is to teach, within an international Salvation Army setting, Salvation Army history, doctrine, theology, social work and culture to present and future leaders.

 The Catherine Programme is named after ‘the Army mother’ Catherine Booth who emphasised the importance of studying.